Updated Treatment Guidelines for Non-Small Cell Lung Cancer

 Comparing Immunotherapy to Traditional Treatments

-Immunotherapy offers several benefits over traditional methods, especially in terms of response rates, survival times, and overall quality of life as detailed below:
+Immunotherapy offers several benefits over traditional methods, especially in terms of response rates, survival times, and overall quality of life as detailed:

 TreatmentResponse RatesLong-Term SurvivalQuality of Life